 Which devices are actually being used to detect motion?

-Not all devices in the Motion Detection Devices list will be used for motion detection since only 3 devices per SuperPod can be used to detect motion.
+Not all devices in the Sense Devices list will be used for motion detection since only 3 devices per SuperPod can be used to detect motion at a time.

 - Algorithms in the cloud automatically chose the most appropriate devices from the list to use for motion detection.

-- You can also designate specific devices for motion detection in the Motion Detection Devices list.
-Devices in the list that are not designated by you will not be chosen by the algorithm to detect motion.
+- You can also designate specific devices for motion detection in the Sense Devices list.
+Devices in the list that have been unselected by you will not be chosen by the algorithm to detect motion.

 - Devices currently being used for motion detection are updated every 10 minutes by the cloud to ensure the best results.
 This ensures that inappropriate devices, such as those that go into a low-power sleep mode or are using a high interference channel, are not being used and another device from your list can be used instead.